Tag Archives: forgiveness

 Mama used to say: “You can have ten fathers but only one mother.”

 I heard that line growing up and believed it.
 After my parents divorced, I had three different step-dads.
-I didn’t want to share my mama, she wasn’t married to any of them.
+I didn’t want to share my mama; she wasn’t married to any of them.
 I wanted us to be by ourselves.
 But Mama was too busy for me.
 I’m sure she did the best she could, but nurturing wasn’t in her DNA.
 Left on my own a great deal, I was a neglected child.

 Loneliness was my middle name.

-At age nine, once we moved to Florida, my grandma was more like a mother to me.
-I knew then what a mother’s love felt like and it just wasn’t the same as Mama’s.
+At the age of nine, after we moved to Florida, my grandma became more like a mother to me.
+I knew then what a mother’s love felt like, and it just wasn’t the same as Mama’s.
 Oh, to be sure, I love my mama; she gave birth to me.
 But because I had no choice but to grow up too fast, our roles had always been reversed.
 Most of the time, I felt like I was the mother.
 I wasn’t a model teenager either, and couldn’t wait to leave home in search of love.

-The miles separate, the years have passed, and Mama and I have both since aged.
+The miles separate, the years have passed, and Mama and I have both aged.
 I look back and forgive my past; it has made me who I am today.
 I’ve had to learn to forgive my mama a hundred times over, whose harshness and demeanor become more passive and feeble with time.
 She’s not perfect.
 And neither am I.

 I am a mother now.
 And I pray that my own children will always feel my love.